 The rest is up to your preference.
 If you want a smaller bag or a bigger one.
 Water resistant or not.
 More classic or more sporty looking.
 With just a couple of compartments and pockets or with 10+ organizational features.
 The choice is yours!

-If you have been following us for some time already, then you will know – we are strong advocates of carry on only traveling.
 From the very first time abroad we have been traveling light.
 Mostly we are traveling with one carry on size backpack only.

 Even when we were cycling across India for 5 months we did it with just a little bit more than 10 kilos (22 pounds) of luggage each.